pop-team/pop-win/INSTALL.md

 ### Problem
 The sensors outputs garbage characters with serialdump or nothing at all
 ### Solution
-The reset (using the sensor button) is not handled properly.
+- The reset (using the sensor button) is not handled properly.
 You need to unplug the device of USB port and plug it back in after at least 5 seconds.

-And also check that the baudrate of your port is set to 115200.
+- And also check that the baudrate of your port is set to 115200.
 You can get the current value with:

 	stty -F /dev/ttyUSB0

 The SensorProxy class of POPWin will try to reset the value to 115200 but this does apparently not work each time.

+- It seems that the upload of a program on the mote does not succeed each time (this problem appeared with contiki 2.6).
+The upload may have to be repeated many times ... annoying.

 ### Problem
 Cannot compile application with Contiki 2.6: